15 Things You Never Knew About Left-Handed People

 You’re likely to find lefties in your extended family tree

 According to the U.S. National Library of Medicine, multiple factors including genetics, environment, and chance determine whether a person is left-handed.
 It was initially thought that a single gene controlled handedness, however recent studies suggest that multiple genes, perhaps up to 40, contribute to this trait.
 Each of these genes likely has a weak effect by itself, but together they play a significant role in establishing hand preference.
 However, because the overall chance of being left-handed is relatively low, most children of left-handed parents are right-handed (even though there’s a greater chance that left-handed parents have left-handed kids).
 If you look far enough in your family tree, you may be surprised to find a number of lefties there.
-This is the real reason some people are left-handed, according to science.
+Check out these other quirky traits you didn’t know you inherited.

 You have a decreased risk for some health concerns